-The MD Anderson Symptom Inventory spine tumor module (MDASI-SP) is a site-specific MDASI module.
+The MD Anderson Symptom Inventory for spine tumors (MDASI-SP) is a site-specific MDASI module.
 Along with the core MDASI’s 13 symptom items and 6 interference items, the MDASI-SP also assesses 5 symptoms specific to spine cancer:

 - radiating spine pain

 - loss of control of bowel and/or bladder

 - changes in bowel pattern (diarrhea or constipation)